 This, in a way, is the way the Web was designed: you can cross-reference anything from anywhere.
 The links show how seemingly disparate topics are actually related.
 The ability to make this non-sequential structure of the real world visible in written material gives the writer a degree of freedom that's denied in journal publications, where items necessarily follow one another in some one-dimensional ordering.
 I enjoyed the possibility of making my writing show the inter-related nature of physical science, where everything is somehow connected to everything else.

 Before I knew it, complexity had taken over: the result was complete chaos.
 After I'd written a few dozen pages, I began having trouble remembering where a particular subject had been treated.
-My first attempt to organize this was the alphabetical index, which is still a useful finding tool.
+My first attempt to organize this was the ALPHABETICAL INDEX, which is still a useful finding tool.
+But even that is getting out of hand, as it goes onto considerable detail.
+For a short, high-level view of what's here, try the OVERVIEW page.

 Early in 2006, Les Cowley urged me to create a hierarchical contents page for my website.
 This isn't it; I tried to organize the material that way, after the fact, but found it was impossible.
 There are too many pages with single links from 5 or 10 others scattered throughout my directory tree.
 And the directory tree, while hierarchical, doesn't strictly follow the logical structure of things, either.
 So I gave up.